 The banking system in the Netherlands is fairly simple, with most banks offering comparable packages.
-Expats living in the country will need to open a Dutch bank account to receive their salary and pay for many other services.
+Expats living in the country will need to open a Dutch bank account to receive their salary and pay for various services.

 Money in the Netherlands